"Wood heater smoke contains fine particles and toxic chemicals including cancer causing compounds.

 There was a previous SmartBurn study done in Armidale, NSW - see below:

-The Environmental Management and Pollution Control (Distributed Atmospheric Emissions) Regulations 2007, also known as the DAE Regulations, are used to regulate wood heaters and backyard burning in Tasmania.
-You can read about the DAE Regulations here and you can access the actual DAE Regulations online here
+The Environmental Management and Pollution Control (Distributed Atmospheric Emissions) Regulations 2007 and now 2017, also known as the DAE Regulations, are used to regulate wood heaters and backyard burning in Tasmania.
+You can access the DAE Regulations HERE.

 Shirley Brandie - A victim of wood smoke pollution.
-Read her chilling story here
+Read her story here

 June 27, 2014 Wood Fire Heaters: The Hidden Killer - Sydney Morning Herald